Les Moucheurs Endiablés

 are the guardians of the devil's river

-In 1997, a group of enthusiasts brought together by Denis Landreville founded the Club des Moucheurs EnDiablés with the aim of bringing together fly fishermen in the region and promoting the Diable River as a fishing place accessible to all and free of charge.
+In 1997, a group of enthusiasts founded Les Moucheurs EnDiablés with the aim of bringing together fly fishers from the Laurentians region, and promote the Devil’s River Fishing Sector as a fishing place destination accessible to all.

-Les Moucheurs Endiablés today has more than 200 members from Quebec, Canada and elsewhere.
+Les Moucheurs EnDiablés today has members from Quebec, Canada and elsewhere.
 It is a non-profit organization in the Mont-Tremblant region.

 & achievements